GNS-Science/kororaa-graphql-api/DEVELOPMENT.md

 Bugs:        github.com/serverless/serverless/issue

 ```
-You'll problably see an error, if your AWS credentials are not thise required for SLS.
+You'll problably see an error, if your AWS credentials are not those required for SLS.

 ## TESTING